Foundation Model for Composite Microstructures: Reconstruction, Stiffness, and Nonlinear Behavior Prediction: Results and Discussion

 \subsubsection{End-to-end fine-tuning}

-To evaluate the model's potential to capture nonlinear relationships in the data, we performed end-to-end fine-tuning of the MMAE on the downstream tasks.
-Unlike linear probing, end-to-end fine-tuning updates all the parameters of the MMAE during training on the downstream tasks, allowing the model to adapt fully to the specific task.
+To further explore the MMAE’s representational capacity, we performed end-to-end fine-tuning on both datasets.
+Unlike linear probing, this approach updates all encoder and prediction head parameters, allowing full adaptation to the downstream task.

-As shown in Fig.~\ref{fig:fine_tuning_SFC}, the end-to-end fine-tuning performance on the short-fiber composite dataset is relatively insensitive to the masking ratio used during pre-training.
-In contrast to linear probing, where lower masking ratios led to decreased performance, the end-to-end fine-tuning consistently achieves high average validation set R2 scores of approximately 0.958 across all masking ratios.
-This result suggests that fine-tuning can effectively adapt the model to the downstream task, regardless of the initial quality of the pre-trained embeddings.
-The model's capacity to learn task-specific features during fine-tuning compensates for any deficiencies in the initial representations.
+As shown in Fig.~\ref{fig:fine_tuning_SFC}, fine-tuning on the short-fiber dataset achieves consistently high $\mathrm{R}^2$ scores, largely insensitive to the pre-training masking ratios.
+The performance remains largely insensitive to the masking ratio, with the best configuration achieving $\mathrm{R}^2 > 0.959$.
+This robustness indicates that the model can effectively adapt to the target task by compensating for suboptimal pre-training through joint parameter optimization.

-Similarly, Fig.~\ref{fig:fine_tuning_CIC} shows the end-to-end fine-tuning performance on the circular inclusion composite dataset.
-Consistent with the short-fiber composite dataset results, the performance is relatively unaffected by the masking ratio during pre-training.
-The model achieves validation set R2 scores exceeding 0.99 across all masking ratios, indicating excellent predictive capabilities after fine-tuning.
-These results underscore the MMAE's flexibility and capacity to adapt to different composites through fine-tuning.
+Similar trends are observed on the circular-inclusion dataset (Fig.~\ref{fig:fine_tuning_CIC}).
+Despite being trained on different morphologies, the fine-tuned model achieves $\mathrm{R}^2$ scores exceeding 0.999 across all masking ratios, confirming the adaptability of the pre-trained MMAE to diverse geometries.

-These findings suggest that while the initial choice of masking ratio affects the quality of embeddings for linear probing, its impact diminishes during end-to-end fine-tuning.
-Fine-tuning adjusts the entire model to the specific task, making it less sensitive to the initial masking ratio and enabling better overall performance.
+These results demonstrate that, although the choice of masking ratio plays a critical role in linear probing, its impact is substantially reduced in end-to-end fine-tuning.
+By jointly updating the encoder and prediction head, the model can refine its representations and compensate for differences in pretraining conditions, thereby achieving consistently high predictive accuracy across masking ratios.